OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 Manage Redemption Codes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Old Behavior:**

-Previously, when a new course was created, a redemption code was automatically assigned to the course.

-**New Behavior:**

-Now, you have the option to add additional codes and/or delete redemptions codes (including the one automatically assigned).
+You now have the option to add additional codes and delete redemptions codes (including the one automatically assigned).
 New codes are automatically generated.

 Redemption codes can be found on the Course Info page.